A24Group/ssGWT-lib/README.md

 This class stores the values used for both the LeftMenuBar and the TopMenuBar buttons

 ### TopMenuBar
-This class will display the the top menu based on buttons made from a list on MenuItems sent in to it
+This class will display the top menu based on buttons made from a list on MenuItems sent in to it

 ## Datagrid